kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 type ResponderStatus struct {
     // name allows you to identify the responder reacting to the Eviction.
     //
-    // It must be a valid domain-prefixed path (such as "acme.io/foo").
+    // It must be a valid domain-prefixed key (such as "acme.io/foo").
     // This field is initialized by Kubernetes and must be unique for each responder.
     // This field is required.
     // +required
     // +k8s:required
+    // +k8s:format=k8s-prefixed-label-key
     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

     // startTime tracks the time at which this responder was designated as active and should start